Hannah Ward

-Hannah Ward is a nightside reporter for WBRC FOX6 News.
-You can catch her on WBRC FOX6 News at 9 and 10 Monday through Friday.
+Hannah Ward is a reporter for WBRC FOX6 News.
+You can catch her on WBRC FOX6 News at 4, 5, and 6 p.m.
+Monday through Friday.
 She joined the WBRC FOX6 news team in July of 2016.

 She graduated from The University of Alabama with a degree in telecommunication and film and started her career with several internships while in school in Tuscaloosa including WVUA-TV, T-Town TV, and WHNT News 19 in Huntsville.